Are you bombarded with spam on your Facebook account?

 You have a lot of freedom on Facebook.
 Although abusers are a rather rare sight, you don’t need many to get your day ruined…

-Throughout the months I had to delete posts shared on my wall more than once.
-It would probably not be a big deal if the links posted were actually pointing to quality information that is useful to those who liked my page.
+During the past (and more lately), I had to delete (or simply hide) posts shared on my wall more than once.
+It would probably not be a big deal if the links posted were actually pointing to quality information that is useful to those who shares my interests.

 3. Tagging People for no Real Reason